rapidsai/ucxx/docs/ucxx/source/configuration.rst

 .. note::
     Users should take care to properly tune ``UCX_TCP_{RX/TX}_SEG_SIZE`` parameters when mixing TCP with other transports methods as well as when using TCP over UCX in isolation.
-These variables will impact CUDA transfers when no NVLink or InfiniBand is available between UCX-Py processes.
+These variables will impact CUDA transfers when no NVLink or InfiniBand is available between UCXX processes.
     These parameters will cause the HostToDevice and DeviceToHost copies of buffers to be broken down in several chunks when the size of a buffer exceeds the size defined by these two variables.
 If an application is expected to transfer very large buffers, increasing such values may improve overall performance.